Gamocosm/Gamocosm/README.md

 ### Contributing
 Pull requests are welcome!

+#### Tests

+1. Start Sidekiq: `RAILS_ENV=test ./env.sh sidekiq`
+1. Run `./env.sh rake test` (parallel to Sidekiq).
+1. Will create servers using the Digital Ocean api token from "env.sh".
+1. If nothing fails tests should delete everything they create.

+- Because there's a lot of infrastructure (see below, "Technical details"), sometimes tests will fail for random reasons
+- I have not found a good workaround for this
+- Run `RAILS_ENV=test ./env.sh rails [s|c]` to run the server or console (respectively) in test mode
+- Note: the test server does not automatically reload source files when you edit them.
+You must restart the server

 #### Setting up your development environment
 You should have a Unix/Linux system.
 The following instructions were made for Fedora 20, but the steps should be similar on other distributions.